-Any faculty member in the Department of Biochemistry may assume responsibility for guiding a BCHM 49800 research project.
-In addition, Purdue faculty in science-related departments outside of the Department of Biochemistry may assume responsibility for supervising a BCHM 49800 project with the approval of the project by the student's biochemistry faculty mentor.
+Any faculty member in the Department of Biochemistry may assume responsibility for guiding a BCHM 49801 research project.
+In addition, Purdue faculty in science-related departments outside of the Department of Biochemistry may assume responsibility for supervising a BCHM 49801 project with the approval of the project by the student's academic advisor.